cbaudais/cbaudais.github.io/README.md

 # cbaudais.github.io

-Host for all websites I've coded or created, mostly school assignements.
+Host for all websites I've coded or created.
 Images may be copyrighted.

 [cbaudais.github.io](https://cbaudais.github.io/)